 Can You Convert DSL to Ethernet?

-It is possible to convert DSL to Ethernet, though it is much easier than you might imagine.
+Yes, you can convert DSL to Ethernet.
+Besides, it is even easier than you might imagine.
 However, getting an adapter and plugging in the DSL and Ethernet cables isn't the only thing you need to do.

 DSL connects you to your Wide Area Network (WAN) and Internet Service Provider (ISP), whereas Ethernet allows you to connect different devices in your house or LAN.